GXatBuffalo/Thrive-Stardew-Mod/docs/Design.md

 - [x] Define logic to adjust yields and quality based on crop health on harvest.
 - [x] Harmony patch StardewValley.Crops.harvest to adjust quality.
 - [x] Update soil properties daily on all maps for all tiles with crops.
+- [x] Integrate mechanics onto game events/triggers (save start, day start, planting, harvest, tool use, etc.).

+### v0.3 - Player Interactions, Tools, and User Interfaces
 - [ ] Define logic for customized objects that undo soil depletion.
 - [ ] Introduce custom player tools for measuring soil and crop health.
+- [ ] HUD elements for viewing soil health for custom tool/object
+- [ ] HUD elements for viewing crop depletion or replenishment rates for custom tool or
+- [ ] Menu to view all known data.
+- [ ] Menu to view summarized data for the current map.
 - [ ] Add internationalization (i18n) support.
-- [x] Integrate mechanics onto game events/triggers (save start, day start, planting, harvest, tool use, etc.).
+- [ ] Integration with mod 'Better Game Menu'

+### v0.4 Multiplayer Support and Compatibility
+- [ ] Ensure soil data synchronization.
+- [ ] Ensure crop attribute synchronization.
+- [ ] Ensure consistency of formula selection.
+- [ ] Ensure consistent harvest attribute outcomes.
+- [ ] Add compatibility with mod “Tractor".
+- [ ] Add compatibility with mods “Walk of Life” and “Vanilla Plus Professions”.

-### v0.3 – Balancing and Edge Cases
+### v0.5 – Balancing and Edge Cases
 - [x] Create test method to generate, save, and validate data for all in-game crops.
 - [x] Implement script to analyze vanilla and modded crop data and results.
 - [ ] Balance base crop initialization formulas and soil depletion rates.